 Peter Calthorpe’s 30-year design practice is informed by the idea that successful places -- whether neighborhoods, towns, urban districts or metropolitan regions -- must be diverse in uses and users, must be scaled to the pedestrian and human interaction, and must be environmentally sustainable.

-In the early 1990s he developed the concept of Transit Oriented Development (described in his book The Next American Metropolis: Ecology, Community and the American Dream) -- an idea that is now the foundation of many regional policies and city plans around the world.
+In the early 1990s, Calthorpe developed the concept of Transit Oriented Development (described in his book The Next American Metropolis: Ecology, Community and the American Dream) -- an idea that is now the foundation of many regional policies and city plans around the world.
 His 2010 book is Urbanism in the Age of Climate Change.
 Calthorpe Associates' work in Europe, Asia and the Middle East has demonstrated that community design with a focus on sustainability and scale can be adapted throughout the globe.
 His current work throughout China is focused on developing standards and examples of Low Carbon Cities in Beijing, Chongqing, Kunming, Zhuhai, Jinan and other major cities.

 David Titley is a Professor of Practice in Meteorology and a Professor of International Affairs at the Pennsylvania State University.
 He is the founding director of Penn State’s Center for Solutions to Weather and Climate Risk.
 He served as a naval officer for 32 years and rose to the rank of Rear Admiral.
 Titley’s career included duties as commander of the Naval Meteorology and Oceanography Command; oceanographer and navigator of the Navy; and deputy assistant chief of naval operations for information dominance.
 He also served as senior military assistant for the director, Office of Net Assessment in the Office of the Secretary of Defense.